THE COUTTS FOUNDATION TRUSTEES,

-Dr. Linda Yueh is Chair of the Audit, Finance and Investment Committee of the Coutts Foundation.
-She is Fellow in Economics at St Edmund Hall, Oxford University, Adjunct Professor of Economics at the London Business School, and Visiting Professor at the London School of Economics and Political Science.
+Dr. Linda Yueh CBE is Trustee and Chair of the Audit, Finance and Investment Committee of the Coutts Foundation.
+She is Fellow in Economics at St Edmund Hall, Oxford University, and Adjunct Professor of Economics at London Business School.

-Dr. Yueh is Chair of The Royal Commonwealth Society and Trustee of Malaria No More UK.
-She is Chair of Baillie Gifford's The Schiehallion Fund Ltd and Non-Executive Director of Rentokil Initial plc, SEGRO plc and Fidelity China Special Situations plc.
-She is an Adviser to the UK Board of Trade and Member of the Independent Review Panel on Ring-fencing and Proprietary Trading.
+Dr. Yueh is Executive Chair of The Royal Commonwealth Society.
+She is Chair of Baillie Gifford's The Schiehallion Fund Ltd and Non-Executive Director of Rentokil Initial plc, SEGRO plc and Standard Chartered plc.
+She is an Adviser to the UK Board of Trade and was a Member of the Independent Review Panel on Ring-fencing and Proprietary Trading of the UK Treasury.
 Previously, she was Chief Business Correspondent for BBC News and Economics Editor at Bloomberg TV, as well as an attorney at Paul, Weiss, Rifkind, Wharton & Garrison.